toughcrust/projects-brain-dump/README.md

 > Thought provoking fun !

 > Open and honest recognition of **human nature dark aspects and incompleteness**.
 This way you can really define and pursue valuable ideals !

 I'd like to age in something like a badass transsexual grandpa eventually.
 You know, **no shit, low appetite,
 big laugh, big mouth, looking after of the offspring**.
 Having been satisfied an all levels, I now take pleasure in nurturing lifes, Life, what may live ...
 I'll plant trees

-`for a life full of meaning, you don't follow your passions, your passions follow you` \(contexte: faire ce qui nous attire, là où on réussit, la psssion suivra\)

 Ma définition de la spiritualité: le vertige de se dire "Qu'est-ce que je fais là ?
 WTF is I BTW ???"